 When selecting merchants to work with, it’s wise to consider more than just how much their commissions are.
 You’ll make more money from a popular product that pays 10% per sale than you will from one paying 50% per sale that rarely converts.
 Make sure it’s something that appeals to your ideal visitor.
 It’s best to focus on a few great offers, at least in the beginning.
 Once you learn the ropes you can diversify.

 Affiliate networks are a good place to start for most bloggers (publishers) because you can find and receive commissions from many merchants, all in one place.
 Since the commissions will come in more slowly when you first start a blog, the opportunity to combine the commissions from several merchants means you’ll meet the payment threshold faster than if you were only working with one merchant.
-Virtually all affiliate programs and networks have payment thresholds that you have to reach before being paid.
+Virtually all affiliate programs and networks have payment thresholds (your account balance minimum) that you have to reach before being paid.
 Most affiliate networks have tutorials to help guide you through the set up and implementation process.
 Some are better for Canadian bloggers than others, which you can learn more about in the post, The Best Affiliate Program Networks for Canadians.

 Your success with affiliate marketing will depend on: